Skip to Content

 As I’m sure you’re already aware, Sedona is best known for its towering red rock formations.
 So many of the best things to do in Sedona involve outdoor activities liking hiking.

 While the area offers many strenuous hiking options to beautiful overlooks, there are also many easy Sedona hikes to take advantage of with equally impressive views.
+One of my favorite easy hikes in the Bell Rock trail, which is a flat loop trail.

 Other popular things to do in Sedona include hiking Cathedral Rock, visiting the Sedona wineries, watching the sunset from the Sedona Airport Scenic Lookout, and visiting Chapel of the Holy Cross, a beautiful Roman Catholic Chapel built into the surrounding red rocks.